expo/expo/docs/pages/guides/environment-variables.md

 In the bare workflow, you don't have access to the manifest via the [`expo-constants`](../versions/latest/sdk/constants.md) module.
 You can still use environment variables using another method, a Babel plugin.
 This approach replaces all references to `process.env.VARNAME` with the variable contents, and works in both Bare and Managed Workflows.

 To set this up, we need to install the [`babel-plugin-transform-inline-environment-variables`](https://github.com/babel/website/blob/master/docs/plugin-transform-inline-environment-variables.md) plugin.
 After adding this to your dev dependencies, we need to tell Babel to use this plugin.
-Below you can see a modifed **babel.config.js** with this plugin enabled.
+Below you can see a modified **babel.config.js** with this plugin enabled.

 ```js
 module.exports = function (api) {